Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 Relatively speaking, Amazon PPC will offer some of the best bang-for-your-buck when it comes to advertising products on Amazon.

-While I always recommend focusing the majority of your marketing efforts towards your own sale, Amazon PPC is one of the cheapest ways to gain exposure to your Amazon products specifically.
+While I always recommend focusing the majority of your marketing efforts towards your own website, Amazon PPC is one of the cheapest ways to gain exposure to your Amazon products specifically.
 And because Amazon shoppers are already much closer to making a purchase, they’re far more likely to convert as well.

 Although ACoS (advertising cost of sale) has risen steadily as more advertisers have jumped on the platform, it’s still likely to be one of your more profitable channels, as shoppers are already in the buying state of mind.